-Clara de Asís is a Spanish composer and performer based in France.
+Clara de Asís is a composer and performer of contemporary experimental music.
 She develops an approach to sound that highlights simplicity, non-intervention and active listening as means of music making.
 Her works display an extreme precision and intuitive openness that involves a dedicated attention to sound on its details and its most pure forms.

 As well as guitar as her main instrument, she uses different combinations of objects, materials and sound sources, incorporating electroacoustics and minimal approaches.